 Do bigger batteries produce more vapour?

-The answer is no. The vapour is dependent on the blend of e-liquid, the battery power output and the coil.
-A standard 650mAh or 1600mAh battery will exert the same amount of power and the vapour isn't affected.
+The vapour is dependent on the blend of e-liquid, the battery output and the coil.
+A standard 650mAh or 1600mAh battery will exert the same amount of power (if they have the same power output) and the vapour isn't affected.
 It just means the 1600mAh battery will last longer before it needs to be recharged.